berleon/savethat/README.md

     )

 ```

+You can now invoke it with `python -m your_package`.
 Suppose you created a subclass `FitOLS` of `savethat.Node` in the file `my_project/fit_ols.py`,
 then you could list the node:
 ```bash